nats-io/natscli/README.md

 #### Configuration

-You can configure an Consumer for sampling by passing the `--sample 80` option to `jsm obs add`, this tells the system to sample 80% of Acknowledgements.
+You can configure an Consumer for sampling by passing the `--sample 80` option to `nats consumer add`, this tells the system to sample 80% of Acknowledgements.

 When viewing info of an Consumer you can tell if it's sampled or not:

 ```
-$ jsm con info ORDERS NEW
+$ nats con info ORDERS NEW
 ...
      Sampling Rate: 100
 ...